Mathématique: Chapter 5

 “Have you?
 That’s nice.”

-“There’s this whole intellectual machismo you guys have about being able to drive yourselves to the point of physical collapse to solve some problem.”
+“There’s this whole intellectual machismo you guys have about driving yourselves to the point of physical collapse to solve some problem.”

-“Yes,” Rush agreed.
+“Mmm,” Rush said.
 “Right then.
-Your flawless reasoning and your rhetorical mastery have convinced me.
+Your flawless reasoning and rhetorical mastery have convinced me.
 I’m turning over a new leaf.”

-“Look, I can tell you’re being sarcastic, but it’s past midnight, hotshot, and you just had some kind of breakdown in my kitchen.”
+“It’s past midnight, hotshot, and you just had some kinda breakdown in my kitchen.”

-“While both of these things are true,” Rush said, “neither prevents me from working.”
+“While both those things are true,” Rush said, “neither prevents me from working.”

 “What about this continuous tone thing?”

-“It’s still there,” Rush said, “thanks for inquiring.”
+“It’s still there,” Rush said, “thanks for enquiring.”

 Young sighed.
 “Fine.
-You want to be difficult, fine.
+You wanna be difficult?
 Be difficult.
-It doesn’t bother me.”
+Doesn’t bother me.”

 “Clearly untrue.”

 “I’ll be right back,” Young said.
-“Do not leave, pass out, or do any other thing that you shouldn’t be doing.
-Just sit on that box for five minutes.”
+“Don’t leave, pass out, or do anything you shouldn’t be doing.
+Sit on that box for five minutes.”
 Young shifted gingerly on the couch, bracing himself to stand.

-Rush, forcibly reminded of their tussle in the hallway earlier in the evening, decided he could make himself useful.
+Rush, reminded of their hallway tussle earlier in the evening, decided to make himself useful.
 He approached Young and extended a hand.

 Young looked at him skeptically, but let Rush pull him to his feet.
 “You’re not a good listener.”

 “Then do so.
 I’m perfectly fine.”
 Rush took another sip of his drink and scanned the room for Vala’s computer.
-He spotted it on a coffee table that had been pushed out of the way during the earlier excitement.
+He spotted it on a coffee table that’d been pushed out of the way during the earlier excitement.

-Rush did his best not to be insulted by that comment, but it wasn’t easy.
-He picked up the computer, plugged it in, and sat down on his favorite unpacked box.
+Rush did his best not to be insulted by that comment (but it wasn’t easy).
+He picked up the computer, plugged it in, and sat on his favorite unpacked box.

 He opened the laptop.